SnowindPassion/Reflio/README.md

 ## License

 This repository is licensed under [AGPLv3](https://github.com/Reflio-com/reflio/blob/main/LICENSE).
-To comply with AGPLv3, if you are cloning the code into a private repository (non-public access), and the code is also being used for commercial reasons, please [acquire a commercial license here](https://reflio.com/commercial).
+To comply with AGPLv3, if you plan to distribute the code, please keep the source code public, in a public repository.
+If you are cloning the code into a private repository (non-public access), and the code is also being used for commercial reasons, please [acquire a commercial license here](https://reflio.com/commercial).